cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	  ![CloudFormation output](images/0D-cloudformation-output-w-bucket-highlight.png)

-1. In the terminal, set the bash variables:
+1. In the terminal, set the bash variables (region can be set to your preferred region, e.g. us-west-2, eu-west-1, etc):

 	```